HI-bearing dark galaxies predictions from constrained Local Group simulations: how many and where to find them: Results

-To visualize the distribution of the sample, Fig.~\ref{fig: mhalo_hist} shows the number of dark and bright haloes as a function of DM halo mass, combining all the simulation sets.
-The values in brackets in the legend correspond to the total number of halos for each case.
+To visualise the distribution of the sample, Fig.~\ref{fig: mhalo_hist} shows the number of dark and bright galaxies as a function of DM halo mass, combining all the simulation sets in the left panel, from {\hestia} only in the top right panel, and from {\nivarialg} only in the bottom right panel.
+The values in brackets in the legends correspond to the total number of galaxies for each case.
 Bright galaxies dominate the more massive halo region of the plot, whereas \emph{dark galaxies} are more abundant in the lower-mass end of the distribution.
 This tendency is consistent with the galaxy sample selection from \cite{2024ApJ...962..129Lee}.

 In the top panel of Fig.~\ref{fig: mhalo_mstar_mgas}, we show the $M_{\star}$–$M_{\rm halo}$ relation for dark and bright galaxies at $z = 0$ (referred as DGs and BGs in legends hereafter, respectively), in tandem with the semi-empirical relations from \cite{2013MNRAS.428.3121Moster}, \cite{2014ApJ...784L..14Brook}, and \cite{2020A&A...634A.135Girelli}.
 Similarly, we show the relation between the gas and the halo masses in the central panel, and the relation between {\HIsc} gas and halo masses at the bottom (see Sec.~\ref{subsect: HIFAST} for details on how {\HIsc} is computed in each simulation).
 Cloud-9 is included in the top and bottom panels for reference, assuming $M_{200} \sim 5\times 10^9 M_{\odot}$ (\citealt{2023ApJ...956....1Benitez_Llambay}), an upper stellar mass limit of $10^5 M_{\odot}$ (\citealt{Zhou2023}; \citealt{Benitez-Llambay2024}), and $M_{\rm \HI} \approx 10^6 M_{\odot}$ (\citealt{Benitez-Llambay2024}).
 It falls within the massive end of our \emph{dark galaxies} region.